wp-plugins/wpbizplugins-custom-admin-help-boxes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ever wish there was an easy way to add your own instructions and help material for your clients and users to the WordPress admin section?
-Well, look no further!
-Custom Admin Help Boxes gives you an easy way to add your own help boxes and help instructions to the dashboard or any post type in your websites admin section.
+Easily add your own instructions and help material to the WordPress admin section with Custom Admin Help Boxes.
+Lets you add custom help boxes to any page, post or custom post type.
+Simplify the life of your users or clients!

 == Description ==